Administration

 Faculty

-Mrs. Ralian, M.S.
+Mrs. Ralian, M.S. - Elementary Teacher and ASL

 Mrs. Ralian is a certified teacher with expertise in evidence-based reading intervention for students with dyslexia and other learning differences.
 She also has a certification in English as a Second Language (ESL).
 She received her Bachelor of Science in Communication Disorders from University of Texas at Austin and holds a Master of Science from Cardinal Stritch University in Milwaukee, Wisconsin.
-Mrs. Ralian has experience teaching kindergarten through third grade and middle school.
+Mrs. Ralian has experience teaching elementary school and middle school.
 Creating safe, enriching, and differentiated classrooms is essential to Mrs. Ralian in order for students to grow and become confident leaders, lifelong learners and critical thinkers.
 Before teaching, Mrs. Ralian worked with non-profit organizations providing services to homeless Veterans and children and adults with special needs.
 When she is not working, Mrs. Ralian stays busy with her husband, three teenage children, and pets.
 She is an active volunteer for her teenagers' robotics program and New Hope Animal Rescue.
-In addition to teaching primary students at Bridges Academy Austin, she teaches an American Sign Language (ASL) elective for secondary students, and she is one of the FTC robotics team coaches.
+In addition to teaching elementary students at Bridges Academy Austin, she teaches an American Sign Language (ASL) elective for secondary students, and she is one of the FTC robotics team coaches.

-Ms. Chernoff
+Ms. Chernoff - Elementary Teacher

 Ms. Chernoff earned her Bachelor of Science in Education with a Content Emphasis in Language Arts from Northern Arizona University.
 She is certified for grades K-8.
 In addition, Ms. Chernoff has her Early Childhood Teaching Endorsement and Structured English Immersion Teaching Endorsement.
 She is experienced in dyslexia intervention using Orton-Gillingham and Basic Language Skills (BLS).
 As an effective and compassionate educator, she is always looking for opportunities to make a difference.
 She has over a decade of experience teaching a diverse population of students, including students with dyslexia, learning disabilities, and medical needs.
 She is passionate about helping students overcome learning difficulties and disabilities.
 She is kind, patient, and enthusiastic.

-Ms. Reynolds, M.Ed.
+Ms. Reynolds, M.Ed. - Elementary Teacher

 Ms. Reynolds is a certified teacher with a decade of experience teaching students from early childhood through sixth grade.
 She earned her bachelor’s degree in Deaf Education and completed a Master of Education with a concentration in Special Education.
 In addition, she holds certification in the Science of Teaching Reading and teaching English Language Learners.
 Ms. Reynolds designs multisensory lessons that make learning accessible for every child.
 She believes strong relationships are the foundation of academic growth and continually develops hands-on activities and adaptive strategies to reach diverse learners and ensure all students master key concepts.
 Outside the classroom, Ms. Reynolds enjoys coloring, traveling with her family, and completing jigsaw puzzles.

-Mrs. Stothard
+Mrs. Stothard - Reading Intervention

 Mrs. Stothard is a certified teacher in core subjects for early childhood through eighth grade.
 She attended Kansas State University where she received her Bachelor of Science degree in Elementary Education accompanied by a minor in Special Education.
 Before coming to Texas, Mrs. Stothard spent the past 18 years of her career working in preschool through eighth grade classrooms.
 Mrs. Stothard strongly upholds that all children and their prospective classroom communities are unique and important.
 She believes that her role as an educator is to provide a stable, uplifting, and welcoming space to aid in enabling each student’s academic and personal development.

-Elena Killough, M.A.
+Elena Killough, M.A. - Art Specialist

 Shuhaira Shah, M.A.